Why Rent When You Can Buy?

 She bought the $730,000 property with less than $45,000 cash.

-With a 30 years fully amortized fixed interest rate at 4%, her total monthly housing payment is about $4,375.
-Which includes principle, interest, mortgage insurance, property tax and home owner insurance.
+With a 30 year, fully amortized fixed interest rate at 4%, her total monthly housing payment is about $4,375—which includes principal, interest, mortgage insurance, property tax, and homeowner’s insurance.

 Her net monthly housing payment is $4,375 - $4,000 = $375.

-Suppose she keep the property for 30 years and housing value appreciates 5% each year.
+Suppose she keeps the property for 30 years and housing values appreciate 5% each year?
 She is destined to be a millionaire for sure!

 She was an immigrant to California, a single woman at the time and without any family financial support.
-But she held on to her dream and work hard.
-In just 1- 2 years her made her dream came true.
-I am so proud of her, and so thankful for Fannie Mae, Freddie Mac and FHA for those low down payment programs helping first time home buyers.
+But she held on to her dream and worked hard.
+In just 1– 2 years, she made her dream come true.
+I am so proud of her and so thankful for Fannie Mae, Freddie Mac, FHA and VA for those low down payment programs helping first-time home buyers.